 Not only do you have to ask yourself several questions as you work towards owning your home, you also have to ask plenty of questions of the people helping you to become a homeowner.
-Wyndham Capital Mortgage welcomes borrowers to ask as many questions as they need to feel confident and comfortable in their decision, but there are five questions you should ask your loan officer as you’re completing the mortgage process.
+Wyndham Capital Mortgage welcomes borrowers to ask as many questions as they need to feel confident and comfortable in their decision, but there are five mortgage questions you should ask your loan officer as you’re completing the home-loan process.

 1. How Many Origination or Discount Points Will I Pay?

+The interest rates for mortgages are always changing, so there is no average interest rate.
+This makes it imperative that you "lock in" your interest rate when talking to your loan officer.
+That way, if rates rise, your rate will stay locked in it's original rate.
 Even though you’re likely to see the interest rate on your mortgage paperwork, you should ask for a breakdown of that rate if one isn’t provided for you on the loan forms.
 Specifically, ask your loan officer to clarify whether your rate includes the interest rate as well as any fees and other charges you have to pay.
 You don’t want to find out later that the interest rate you received only included a portion of the fees you need to pay.
 It’s always best to ask for clarification now in order that you aren’t hit with a financial surprise later.

 3. When Am I Able to Lock in an Interest Rate, And How Much Does It Cost?